Overwatch Guide

 After a hero uses their ultimate, a mental timer begins.
 You should estimate how long it will take them to rebuild it.
 This isn't an exact science, but based on their hero pick and their performance, you can get a good estimate.

 A good rule of thumb is that most damage-dealing ultimates take roughly 60-90 seconds to rebuild fully from zero if the hero is actively engaged and performing well.
-Support ultimates, especially powerful ones like Transcendece or Kitsune Rush, can take longer to build.
+Support ultimates, especially powerful ones like Transcendence or Kitsune Rush, can take longer to build.

 Factors like consistent damage, healing, and hero-specific mechanics (e.g., getting value from abilities that also build ult charge) can accelerate this.
 Adjust your mental timer based on their individual impact during the match.
+The 'Protects' stat can give further insight into a tank's contribution, potentially influencing their ultimate economy.

 Communicating Ultimate Information to Your Team

 Ultimate tracking is a team effort.
 Clearly communicate your observations to your teammates.
 Simple callouts like 'Genji has Blade next fight' or 'Watch for Grav' can prepare everyone and prevent surprises.
+The ping system should make this more efficient.

 Use concise and timely communication.
 During a team fight, a quick 'Reaper has ult' alerts your tank to potential flanking or your supports to be ready with defensive abilities.
+Enhanced healing and status HUD visuals can also assist in making quick, informed calls.

 Beyond just calling out 'who has ult,' try to predict 'when' and 'where' they will use it.
 'Reaper likely to drop in B next push' provides even more actionable intelligence for your team to plan around.
+Utilize multi-kill celebrations as a cue for enemy ultimate usage that just occurred.

 Advanced Strategies: Counter-Tracking and Baits